 So, as mentioned, I decided to print the entire roll for the very first time frame by frame in 2019.
 Breaking the contact sheet up entirely, and the grid to work on every singular frame without the impositions of an 'edit'.
 For me, this work was never about 'good photography' or 'good painting', it was more about complete demolition than anything else.
 This is an anti-edit.
 This is anti-art.
 This is anti-book.
 This is anti-photography.
 This is about memory & reinterpretation.
 I wanted to, somehow, through the brutal paintwork, retrace those aesthetic elements I saw when tilting the contact sheet in the light and seeing the figure outlined in silver, to create this man as if he had literally fallen from outer space and landed on the pavement indenting it by 2 feet.
 I also wanted to paint him (again brutally and crudely, naively even), ton make it appear like he was hovering from 2 feet above the pavement, like a hologram - a complete animation.

 I painted old 1990's inkjet transparency film that were used for overhead projectors to create the templates.
+1990’s projector transparency film suited the project in so many ways.
+Notions of the cinematic are introduced (projection), notions of photographic enlargements in the darkroom (projection) also.
+But most importantly, memory, in a sense, is a layering of templates, of reinterpretations, of projections, and this old 1990’s painted inkjet transparency film being placed on the photograph not only added to the work but eliminated what needed to be taken out.
+For me, the painting strips the image bare, rather than embellishing it.
+It makes it bleaker which, in turn, makes the crashed man more exposed, isolated, vulnerable and raw.
 Some of the pages - like the cover in fact - are a combination of these painted templates with their origins in photography, but of course, the photographs are missing.
-This is how he appears in IN)ABSENTIA, templates upon templates, nuances upon nuances; the meaning and suggestion to me is obvious.
+This is how he appears in IN)ABSENTIA, (as he was meant to, is he really dead?
+Where is he?
+Where was he?
+Where was I?) templates upon templates, nuances upon nuances; the meaning and suggestion to me is obvious.
 This painting was done at the end of 2019.
 For the Special Collectors edition, I painted directly onto the prints which emphasised that feeling of animation even more.
 I decided to adopt the painting medium for all the reasons briefly touched on above.
 It's certainly not something I would want to appropriate into my repertoire or practice.
 It makes sense to me as it is, in IN)ABSENTIA.